inspire-eu-validation/download-service/A.10.IR221.TGR10.rightselement.md

 **Notes**

-[1] Consider the rights element on the highest level of the feed only (/atom:feed/atom:rights) or also on all entries in the feed (//atom:entry/atom:rights)?
-[2] It is only possible to for existence of an alphanumerical character; testing the contents of the element is not possible to implement without further specification
+[1] It is only possible to test for existence of an alphanumerical character; testing the contents of the element is not possible to implement without further specification

 ## Contextual XPath references